 As well as cognitive and reflective skills, you will also learn practical ways of working with your clients in a therapeutic relationship to address conscious and unconscious needs and produce a change in emotional and cognitive processes and behaviour.
 This involves integrating complex and advanced skills, and responding creatively to complex, novel and unpredictable situations.

-This three year part-time postgraduate degree will incorporate Infant Observation and Attachment Theory in the first year.
-You will gain an in-depth understanding of early years development and develop skills in in observation of child and adult attachment behaviour in order to learn about the development of attachment in safe or typical children and for the purpose of clinical assessment.
+This three year part-time postgraduate degree includes an infant observation in the first year.
 Based on the Tavistock model of child observation where the primary focus is on the experientially developing your capacity to become a receptive observer, you will be expected to complete twenty hours of observation in your first year.
 You will gain an in-depth understanding of the role of play in child development and as a therapeutic metaphor in order to develop an understanding of the child-centred theory and non-directive Play Therapy skills through which to engage with a child, to develop a therapeutic relationship and to help the child to make sense of difficult life experiences.

-In year two, you will focus on working with Primary School Age Children and their Families and will focus on a Person Centred Play Therapy and Attachment Intervention approach.
-As well as attending classes at the University students will spend at least one day per week on placement.
+In year two, you will focus on working with primary school age children and will focus on a non-directive play-based therapy approach.
+As well as attending classes at the university, students will spend at least one day per week on placement.
 Your placement will be a supervised clinical placement in which you will gain the necessary skills to become a competent practitioner.
-Your placement will focus on working with working with primary age children using a child centred play therapy approach underpinned by a good working knowledge of the importance of Attachment Theory.
-Placements will be in a variety of settings including both private and state schools, including nursery and pre-school provision, mother and child units and Children’s hospitals as well as other appropriate settings.
+Placements will be offered in a variety of suitable settings.
 You will be expected to complete a minimum of sixty hours of client work under qualified supervision.

-In year three, you will see a change in focus to a more Psychodynamic approach in working with Secondary age children together with an introduction to cognitive-behavioural therapy and a research project.
+In year three, you will see a change in focus to an integrative approach in working with adolescents, together with an introduction to cognitive-behavioural therapy and a research project.

 You who will be able to work with child and adolescent clients one-to-one, in a variety of settings including primary and secondary schools, children’s hospitals and children’s and adolescent’s mental health (CAMHS).